noaa-oar-arl/monet/docs/developer_guide.rst

 - **Extensibility:** Use accessors to add methods to xarray and pandas objects without modifying their core classes.
 - **Modularity:** Keep plotting, regridding, and utility code in separate modules.
 - **Interoperability:** Support common data formats and conventions (e.g., CF, COARDS).
-- **Performance:** Use parallelization and efficient libraries (e.g., xesmf, pyresample) where possible.
+- **Performance:** Adhere to the **Aero Protocol**: ensure pipelines support both Eager (NumPy) and Lazy (Dask) evaluation, prioritize vectorization, and never force computation within processing functions.

 How to Contribute
 -----------------